 YORK - WALMGATE BAR

 Walmgate Bar is York's entrance from the south-east.
 We have three views of this.
 The paintings are almost identical in their viewpoint, which suggests that all were created from the same original studies or the subject only made a good picture from this angle.
 The first is Walmgate Bar York 1888.
 The forward extension of the wall is a barbican, like those we've referred to above.
 It's a protected route to the gate proper, but this particular form of defence had only a short-lived popularity and the one here is apparently the last remaining town wall barbican, though they still survive for castles (e.g. Warwick).
-As we saw with Monk Bar above, a new arch has been cut through the adjacent city wall to allow freer movement of traffic (other cuts through the wall were made to encourage the railway to come into York when it was being built, but the railway opted to have its station outside the wall - and given the way it developed at York, that was probably just as well).
+As we saw with Monk Bar above, a new arch has been cut through the adjacent city wall to allow freer movement of traffic (other cuts through the wall were made to enable the railway to come into York when it was being built in 1840, but traffic growth eventually led to a new station being built outside the wall in 1877).

 Some time after creating this page, the original painting was sent for auction in January 2012 through DuMouchelles of Detroit, USA, and sold for $3730.
 As we can now see, the larger picture was obviously from a print, and this smaller image shows its real colour.